 The messy part of ultrasound is using plenty of Aqueous gel, which allows the sound waves to flow through the skin and deep into the tissues.

-For any questions or further information, please email me on email@example.com, or leave a comment below.
+For any questions or further information, please email me on email@example.com.